vekron1207/vekron1207/README.md

 ## 📫 Let's Connect!

-Feel free to connect with me on LinkedIn or Twitter to discuss exciting opportunities and collaborate on interesting projects.
+Feel free to connect with me on LinkedIn to discuss exciting opportunities and collaborate on interesting projects.

 - [LinkedIn](https://www.linkedin.com/in/varun-kashyap1207/)